jmecinski/jmecinski/README.md

-👋 Hi, I’m Jakub Męciński (also using nickname yoru in some places), aspiring JS/TS developer and huge Deno 🦕 fan from 🇵🇱 Poland.
+👋 Hi, I’m Jakub Męciński (also using nickname yoru in some places), aspiring JS/TS developer and huge Deno 🦕 fan from Poland 🇵🇱.
 Currently gaining skills and knowledge to become full-stack web developer.

 I mainly use JavaScript and TypeScript, developing web apps with Next.js, Tailwind CSS, shad/cn and Supabase.